Distributed Riemannian Optimization in Geodesically Non-convex Environments: Abstract

 \section{Abstract}

 This paper studies the problem of distributed Riemannian optimization over a network of agents whose cost functions are geodesically smooth but possibly geodesically non-convex.
 Extending a well-known distributed optimization strategy called diffusion adaptation to Riemannian manifolds, we show that the resulting algorithm, the \textit{Riemannian diffusion adaptation}, provably exhibits several desirable behaviors when minimizing a sum of geodesically smooth non-convex functions over manifolds of bounded curvature.
 More specifically, we establish that the algorithm can approximately achieve network agreement in the sense that Fr\'echet variance of the iterates among the agents is small.
 Moreover, the algorithm is guaranteed to converge to a first-order stationary point for general geodesically non-convex cost functions.
-When the global cost function additionally satisfies the Riemannian Polyak-Lojasiewicz (PL) condition, we also show that it converges linearly under a constant step size up to a steady-state error.
-Finally, we apply this algorithm to a decentralized robust principal component analysis (PCA) problem formulated on the Grassmann manifold and illustrate its convergence and performance through numerical simulations.
+When the global cost function additionally satisfies the \cred{local} Riemannian Polyak-Lojasiewicz (PL) condition, we also show that it converges linearly under a constant step size up to a steady-state error.
+Finally, we apply this algorithm to decentralized robust principal component analysis (PCA) \cred{and low-rank matrix completion problems} and illustrate its convergence and performance through numerical simulations.